 Welcome to 5B!

-Our class teacher is Miss Beech and we are supported in class by many other wonderful adults in school.
+Our class teacher is Miss Beech and we are supported in class by Mrs Carrington-Porter, and many other wonderful adults in school.

 SPRING TERM 1